shahbazalamjobs/Web-Development-Practice/01-CSS/01-Basics/02-Background-Image/Readme.md

 - Use caching: Caching can be used to store images in the browser cache so that they don't have to be downloaded every time a page is loaded.
 This can reduce the number of HTTP requests and improve page speed for returning visitors.

+**********

+- Sprite: CSS sprites help in reducing HTTP requests by combining multiple small images into a single larger image.
+By doing this, the browser only needs to make one HTTP request to download the single larger image, rather than multiple HTTP requests to download each individual small image.

+- After downloading the single image, CSS is used to display the specific portion of the image needed for each element on the page.
+This technique significantly reduces the number of HTTP requests made to the server, which can improve the page's load time and overall performance.

 - Background Image Properties